Manaslu Circuit Trek

 • Airport pick-ups and drop-offs by private vehicle.

-• Nepalese cuisine welcomes dinner at a typical restaurant with a cultural show.
+• Nepalese cuisine welcomes dinner at a typical restaurant with a cultural dance show.

 • 3 nights of 3-star standard hotel accommodation in Kathmandu city inclusive breakfast.